lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 The maximum error in the graph on the right is around 5000 which is still significantly smaller than the maximal acceptable error of $2^{28}$.
-However, after $2^{20}$ homomorphic additions we'd eventually surpass that limit and no longer be able to accurately decode messages. $2^{20}$ additions may seem like a lot, but a standard CPU can process that many additions in around a millisecond.
+However, after $2^{20}$ homomorphic additions we'd eventually surpass that limit and no longer be able to accurately decode messages.

-A major goal for the rest of this post will be to develop a homomorphic operation whose output noise is independent of the input.
+A major goal for the rest of this post is to develop a homomorphic operation whose output noise is independent of the input noise.
 This will make it possible to compose an _arbitrary_ number of homomorphic operations, without running into the noise issue above.

 ## Trivial Encryption {#lwe-trivial-encryption}